cameronjamesgreene/cameronjamesgreene.github.io/_pages/about.md

   - /about.html
 ---

-I am a Predoctoral Research Fellow at Yale Department of Economics with Professors Seth Zimmerman and Barbara Biasi.
-I have also been advised by Christopher Stanton at Harvard Business School.
+I am a Predoctoral Fellow at the Yale Department of Economics with [Seth Zimmerman](https://economics.yale.edu/people/seth-zimmerman) and [Barbara Biasi](https://economics.yale.edu/people/barbara-biasi).
+I have also been advised by [Christopher Stanton](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=602452) at Harvard Business School.
 I graduated Yale with a B.A. in Economics with Distinction.
-I am broadly interested in labor and public economics.
+I am broadly interested in public economics, labor economics, and education.

 I have worked in the President's Council of Economic Advisors, the U.S. Department of Treasury Office of Economic Policy, and the Brookings Institution Economic Studies.

-You can find a copy of my CV here.